 Waste Permit Scheme

-You can view registration requirements online (via gov.uk) or by calling 08708 506 506.
+You can view a guide online or call 08708 506 506.
 This will enable the EA to decide whether to issue a certificate.
 Once these details have been verified, please request a waste permit, using these details.

 Permits will only be given to addresses in Buckinghamshire, and they must show their licence or exemption when disposing of waste at BCC HRC.